2026 European PPE Network Conference

 Programme Committee:

-Johanna Thoma (Co-Chair); Olivier Roy (Co-Chair); Constanze Binder (Rotterdam); Francesco Guala (Milan); Lisa Herzog (Groningen)
+Johanna Thoma (Co-Chair, Bayreuth); Olivier Roy (Co-Chair, Bayreuth); Constanze Binder (Rotterdam); Katherine Furman (Liverpool); Francesco Guala (Milan); Lisa Herzog (Groningen); Roland Luttens (VU Amsterdam); Patricia Rich (Bayreuth); Annette Zimmermann (Bayreuth)

 Local Organising Committee: